Databricks SDK for Python

 Code examples

 The following code examples demonstrate how to use the Databricks SDK for Python to create and delete clusters, run jobs, and list account-level groups.
-These code examples use the Databricks SDK for Python’s default Databricks authentication process.
-For details about default notebook authentication, see Use the Databricks SDK for Python from within a Databricks notebook.
+These code examples use default Databricks notebook authentication.
+For details about default Databricks notebook authentication, see Use the Databricks SDK for Python from a Databricks notebook.
 For details about default authentication outside of notebooks, see Authenticate the Databricks SDK for Python with your Databricks account or workspace.

 Create a cluster